george-shammar/coven/README.md

 - This has raised concerns about free speech and censorship among users.

 ## Our Solution
 - Covven is a A decentralized social network which allows users more control.
-Not only for their content but also for their personal data.
+- This application is censorship resistant, gives ownership to users over personal data, and improved control over user-generated content.

 ## Built With